ENROLL NOW

 January 1, 2022

-We put together this list of 10 questions you should ask any camp director whose camp you’re considering for you child.
+We put together this list of 10 questions you should ask any camp director whose camp you’re considering:

-On our beautiful 200 acre campus, magnificent woods, streams, ponds, farmland and fields abound, inviting us to explore.
-We’re proud to be a family-run camp, offering small-sized, all-gender groups led by exceptionally caring and well-trained staff whom our campers from all backgrounds can see themselves reflected in and represented by.
-At The Nature Place, campers partake in cooperative games; organic gardening and farm animal care; an American Red Cross swim program; day hikes and outdoor adventures; high ropes challenges; outdoor living skills; cooking; earth art; archery; music and drama; nature exploration; and so much more.
-We have a five-week-long and a one-week-long program option so we can meet your needs for camp without sacrificing safety during the covid-19 pandemic.
+We have a beautiful 200 acre campus, magnificent woods, streams, ponds, farmland and fields abound, inviting us to explore.
+We’re proud to be a family-run camp, small in size, ensuring everyone gets the individualized attention they need.
+Our small, all-gender groups are led by exceptionally caring and well-trained staff whom our campers from all backgrounds can see themselves reflected in and represented by.
+At The Nature Place, campers partake in cooperative games, organic gardening and farm animal care, an American Red Cross swim program, day hikes and outdoor adventures, high ropes challenges, outdoor living skills, cooking, earth art, archery, music and drama, high and low challenge courses, nature exploration, and so much more.

-We’re also proud of what we don’t have at our camp: There are no bells, loudspeakers or PA systems; no awards or award ceremonies; competitions or color wars; TV’s, video games, iPads or other digital media devices, movies; pressured daily schedules; crowds to get lost in; nor times when it is OK to bully, exclude or make fun of anyone else.
+We’re also proud of what we don’t have at our camp: There are no bells, loudspeakers or PA systems, no awards or award ceremonies, competitions or color wars, TVs, video games, iPads or other digital media devices, movies, pressured daily schedules, crowds to get lost in, nor times when it is okay to bully, exclude or make fun of anyone else.

 5. How long has your camp been in operation?

 Staff Training and who we hire is the key to our ability to provide a safe, nourishing, and joyful summer experience for our campers.
+We dedicate a whole week, 40+ hours to preparing our staff for the first day of camp.
+Training continues into the first week of camp and beyond through the whole summer of camp.
 Read about how we select our staff, and train them in critical areas over the course of our week-long intensive training.

 8. How does your transportation work and how do you ensure safety on the bus?

-Families can choose to get to and from camp via car or bus.
-We offer busing in Manhattan, Brooklyn, Westchester, and parts of New Jersey.
-Our bus transportation utilizes centralized stops, ensuring as short a ride time as possible, as opposed to door-to-door transportation.
-Therefore, we adjust our bus routes and stops each summer season, based on our customers’ locations.
+Families can choose to get to and from camp via car or camp bus.
+We offer busing in Manhattan and Westchester, as well as Bergen and Hudson Counties in New Jersey.
+Our bus transportation utilizes centralized stops, which means shorter a ride times and more environmental sustainability than door-to-door transportation.
+Thus, we adjust our bus routes and stops each summer season, based on our families’ locations.

-Our buses are operated by Chestnut Ridge Transportation.
+Our buses are operated by a long-operating school transportation company: Chestnut Ridge Transportation.
+We use small, air conditioned, state inspected school vehicles.
 Seatbelts are worn at all times and booster seats are available upon request.
-We have two bus counselors on every bus, who make sure that everyone is safe and all needs are met during the ride, while also ensuring a fun atmosphere that makes the bus ride an extension of the camp experience, not just a means to an end.
+We have at least one bus counselor on every bus at all times.
+Our bus counselors ensure that everyone is safe and all needs are met during the ride, while also ensuring a fun atmosphere that makes the bus ride an extension of the camp experience, not just a means to an end.

 9. Is your camp accredited?

 Yes!
-We’re accredited by the American Camp Association.
+We’re accredited by the American Camp Association and licensed by the Department of Health.
 Check out what that means.

 10. How does your program meet the needs of the various ages you serve?

 Younger campers thrive with an unhurried schedule that emphasizes time to breathe.
-We provide age-appropriate and developmentally appropriate programming that allows them to build skills and make tangible accomplishments.
+We provide age and developmentally-appropriate programming that allows them to build skills and make tangible accomplishments.
 Their group counselors create a strong foundation upon which all of this can unfold.

 Our middle camper groups enjoy a more active day with added challenging activities, and the addition of overnight camping trips.
 Making friends and being comfortable with oneself are keystones of programming that are nurtured by counselors and staff.